greenorbitspace/hub/userguide/content/en/docs/glossary/o/ocean-salinity.md

 ---
 title: Ocean Salinity
 ref: ocean-salinity
+weight: 1
+exported_at: '2025-06-16T15:03:17.284550+00:00'
-description: Ocean salinity refers to the concentration of dissolved salts in seawater, typically expressed in parts per thousand (ppt).
-It plays a crucial role in ocean circulation, marine life, and climate regulation.
+definition: Ocean salinity refers to the concentration of salts dissolved in seawater, typically measured in parts per thousand (ppt).
+It plays a crucial role in ocean circulation, climate regulation, and the health of marine ecosystems.
-notion_page_id: 214d6625-c679-80c5-8d10-d6235915f994
-exported_at: '2025-06-16T14:23:08.852439+00:00'
-tags:
-- Research
-category:
+id: GL184
+categories:
 - Space & Technology
-id: GL184
 ---